 Launched in August 2022, the Research Alliance in Implementation Science to End HIV (RAISE) aims to advance the contribution of implementation science towards the Ending the HIV Epidemic (EHE) initiative in the United States.

-RAISE builds on the expertise of UW/Fred Hutch CFAR’s Implementation Science Core, and its faculty Kenneth Sherr, Matthew Golden, Christine Khosropour, Arianna Means as well as other affiliated members.
+RAISE is led by Dr. Kenneth Sherr in close collaboration with Dr. Matthew Golden, Dr. Christine Khosropour, Dr. Arianna Means and a distinguished group of expert faculty.
 RAISE is one of nine Implementation Science Consultative Hubs across the country that provide implementation science consultation to NIH-funded EHE research projects designed to improve the uptake and effectiveness of HIV/AIDS interventions and bend the curve on the HIV epidemic in the US.
 RAISE also works in partnership with the National Alliance of State and Territorial AIDS Directors (NASTAD) to provide technical assistance in implementation research to health departments in EHE jurisdictions.
+RAISE was originally funded as a supplement to the University of Washington/Fred Hutch Center for AIDS Research.

 Newly Added HIV and Implementation Science Resources and Publications